dsmundhe/Hostel-Dekho/README.md

 # 🏨 HostelDekho

 HostelDekho is a full-stack web application that allows users to find and book hostels by city.
-The platform supports user authentication, separate user types (e.g., trainee, mentor), and secure backend services using JWT and bcrypt.
+The platform supports user authentication, separate user types (e.g., trainee, mentor), and secure Backend services using JWT and bcrypt.

 ---